Roblox raises $150M Series G, led by Andreessen Horowitz, now valued at $4B – TechCrunch

 The company is now valued at $4 billion, The Wall Street Journal reported.
 (TechCrunch additionally understands this to be true.
 Roblox isn’t commenting.)

 Today, Roblox says its user base is spending a collective 1.5 billion hours per month on its service.
-And because it’s accessible across platforms, users often move from PC to smartphone to continue to play — a newer trend in online gaming, and one that’s also driving adoption of games like Fortnite, PUBG, and others.
+Because it’s accessible across platforms, users often move from PC to smartphone to continue to play — a newer trend in online gaming, and one that’s also driving adoption of games like Fortnite, PUBG and others.

 “We are big believers in Roblox’s long-term vision, and are confident in backing the team as they enter this next inflection point,” said David George, General Partner at Andreessen Horowitz, of the firm’s investment.
 “Roblox is one of those rare platform companies with massive traction and an organic, high-growth business model that will advance the company, and push the industry forward for many years to come,” he added.